...Baby One More Time (album): Music and lyrics

-"Soda Pop" draws influences from bubblegum pop and dancehall, and features background vocals from co-writer Mikey Bassie.
+"Soda Pop" draws influences from bubblegum pop and ragga, and features background vocals from co-writer Mikey Bassie.
 Spears' vocals on the fifth track, "Born to Make You Happy" span more than an octave.
 Its lyrics allude to a relationship that a woman desires to repair, not quite understanding what went wrong, as she comes to realize that "I don't know how to live without your love / I was born to make you happy".
 "From the Bottom of My Broken Heart" is a sentimental slow-tempo teen pop ballad.
 "I Will Be There" is a pop rock song featuring a guitar riff similar to Natalie Imbruglia's "Torn" (1997), with a "rousing chorus about standing by your man (or a best friend or a house pet)", as noted by Kyle Anderson of MTV.
 "E-Mail My Heart" is a sensitive piano ballad on which Spears sings: "E-mail me back / And say our love will stay alive".
 The cover of Sonny & Cher's 1967 single "The Beat Goes On" is influenced by bossa nova and trip hop, and features a sound similar to spy film themes.
 Among the bonus tracks included on select editions of the album is a cover of J'Son's 1996 song "I'll Never Stop Loving You".

+Cover art

+The artwork for …Baby One More Time was released in two distinct versions, which varied according to the market.
+The North American edition features Britney Spears kneeling against a pink background and received mixed responses from the press.
+In a retrospective on Spears's album covers, The Awl described the image as "generic and of its time", stating that it resembled "one of the promo shots mass-emailed to teen magazines, with a logo and album title slapped on in a 15-minute Photoshop session".
+The international edition presents a close-up of Spears with her hands clasped, an image that, according to Billboard, encapsulated how the singer was portrayed at the time, with the magazine referring to her as "the eternal teenager".